 Map Data cartridges may be purchased from your GARMIN dealer or directly from GARMIN.
-Map data may also be downloaded to a blank cartridge using a GARMIN MapSource CD-ROM and following instructions provided with the MapSource CD-ROM.
+Up to 50 maps may be downloaded to a blank cartridge using a GARMIN MapSource CD-ROM and following instructions provided with the MapSource CD-ROM.
 Refer to Appendix A for Cartridge and MapSource ordering information.